kgemmler/PeopleAnalytics/README.md

 The analysis can be found at the following link:
 [Analysis](PredictingAttrition.md)

-To run and modify the analysis one can downlowd the dataset and the Rmd Notebook.
-The Notebook uses functions defined in the source directory.
+To run and modify the analysis one can downlowd the dataset in directory data and the Rmd Notebook.
+The Notebook uses functions defined in the source directory src.

+Source of the original dataset: IBM Analytics